MarkBind/markbind-action/README.md

   - See [here](https://surge.sh/) for more details

 ### purpose
 The purpose of the deployment.
-This can be either standard deployment or for PR previewing.
+This can either be standard deployment or for PR preview.
 - Standard deployment
   - `'deployment'`
   - This is the default value